 The Board believes it is in the best interest of the Company for the Board to periodically evaluate the leadership structure of the Company and make a determination regarding whether to separate or combine the roles of Chairman and CEO based on circumstances at the time of its evaluation.
 By retaining flexibility to adjust the Company's leadership structure, the Board is best able to provide for appropriate management and leadership of the Company and address any circumstances the Company may face.
-Accordingly, pursuant to the Company's Corporate Governance Guidelines and Policies set forth on page 11 of this Proxy Statement, the Board annually will elect a Chairman of the Board, who may or may not be the CEO of the Company.
+Accordingly, pursuant to the Company's Corporate Governance Guidelines and Policies set forth on page 12 of this Proxy Statement, the Board annually will elect a Chairman of the Board, who may or may not be the CEO of the Company.
 Additionally, the Guidelines provide that if the individual elected as Chairman of the Board is not an independent director, the independent directors also will elect a lead independent director.
 On February 5, 2015, the Board appointed Mr. Lance M. Fritz to serve as President and CEO when Mr. Koraleski retired from his positions as President and CEO, which he held since March 2012.
-However, this year, the Board requested that Mr. Koraleski remain executive Chairman of the Board.
-During this time of leadership transition, the Board determined that having Mr. Koraleski serve as executive Chairman will provide consistent development, oversight, and implementation of corporate strategy and succession planning by both the Board and management.
-The Board also believes that the combination of the skill sets of Mr. Koraleski and Mr. Fritz will bring the most benefit to the Company at this time.
-The Board determined that this leadership structure will best allow the Board and management to focus on the oversight and implementation of the Company's strategic initiatives and business plan.
-The Board believes that Mr. Koraleski can play a key role in overseeing the transition of the Company's new leadership team to continue operating efficiently and effectively to protect and enhance the Company's long-term success and shareholder value.
+The Board requested that Mr. Koraleski remain executive Chairman of the Board until his retirement on September 30, 2015.
+During this time of leadership transition, the Board determined that having Mr. Koraleski serve as executive Chairman provided consistent development, oversight, and implementation of corporate strategy and succession planning by both the Board and management.
+On October 1, 2015, Mr. Fritz was appointed Chairman of the Board.
+The Board determined that having a combined Chairman and CEO at this time best allows the Board and management to focus on the oversight and implementation of the Company's strategic initiatives and business plan to efficiently and effectively protect and enhance the Company's long-term success and shareholder value.